 One of the best ways to take L-carnosine is by using special eye drops that contain it.
-A good brand is Visual Ocuity.
 The suggested dose is 1 to 2 drops in each eye daily.
-If you have a degenerative eye condition, check with your physician before using them.
+If you have a degenerative eye condition, check with your physician before using them for healthy vision.

 Grape seed extract is a powerful antioxidant that protects blood vessels and capillaries from free-radical damage.
-Research also shows that grape seed extract can specifically help prevent diabetic retinopathy.
+Research also shows that grape seed extract can specifically help prevent diabetic retinopathy symptoms.

 Don't Forget Your Multivitamin

-Both L-carnosine and grape seed extract work best in combination with a good multivitamin.
+Both L-carnosine and grape seed extract work best as diabetic retinopathy treatments in combination with a good multivitamin.

 Everyone should take a potent, antioxidant-rich daily multi, but this is especially true for people with diabetes.
-Diabetes causes a lot of nutrients to be lost through the urine, and a good multi will help replace those losses.
+Diabetes causes a lot of nutrients to be lost through the urine, and a good multi will help replace those losses and promote healthy vision.